How Expensive is New Zealand?

 - Big Mac: NZ$4.22

 New Zealand has so much to discover so you’re definitely going to want to get around!
-Here are the common transportation costs in New Zealand.
+Here are the typical transportation costs in New Zealand.

 How expensive is running a car or campervan in New Zealand?